-Children with spinal muscular atrophy (SMA) have weaker muscles than children who are not affected by muscle myopathies and new results from a study conducted at Washington University School ...
+Children with spinal muscular atrophy (SMA) have weaker muscles than children who are not affected by muscle myopathies and new results from a study conducted at Washington University School of ...
 Read more

 Patients with spinal muscular atrophy (SMA) exhibit many signs of mitochondrial paucity.
 Weakened muscles and other pathologic muscle changes are accompanied by decreased levels of mitochondrial DNA (mtDNA) and decreased ...
 Read more

-Researchers in the Division of Pharmacology, Department of Biochemistry and Molecular Biology at Kobe University Graduate School of Medicine in Japan are looking at ways of modeling spinal muscular ...
+Researchers in the Division of Pharmacology, Department of Biochemistry and Molecular Biology at Kobe University Graduate School of Medicine in Japan are looking at ways of modeling spinal muscular atrophy ...
 Read more

 Determining the exact mutations responsible for spinal muscular atrophy (SMA) can be difficult.
-The condition is caused by complete deletion of the gene for survival motor neuron 1 (SMN1) ...
+The condition is caused by complete deletion of the gene for survival motor neuron 1 (SMN1) in ...
 Read more

 “This is an exciting time for spinal muscular atrophy (SMA) patients, families and researchers,” indicated an article published in the journal F1000Prime Reports.
-“Not only are multiple clinical trials based ...
+“Not only are multiple clinical trials based on ...
 Read more